Warner Bros Discovery board rejects rival bid from Paramount

 "The PSKY offer provides an untenable degree of risk and potential downside for WBD shareholders," the board wrote.

-(Dawn Chmielewski reported from Los Angeles, Milana Vinn reported from New York; Editing by Sayantani Ghosh and Raju Gopalakrishnan)
+(Dawn Chmielewski reported from Los Angeles, Milana Vinn reported from New York, additional reporting by Aditya Soni; Editing by Sayantani Ghosh, Raju Gopalakrishnan and Arun Koyyur)